go-jet/jet/README.md

 Jet currently supports `PostgreSQL`, `MySQL` and `MariaDB`.
 Future releases will add support for additional databases.

 ![jet](https://github.com/go-jet/jet/wiki/image/jet.png)
-Jet is the easiest and fastest way to write complex SQL queries and map database query result into complex object composition. __It is not an ORM.__
+Jet is the easiest and the fastest way to write complex SQL queries and map database query result into complex object composition. __It is not an ORM.__

 ## Contents